Andron00e/Andron00e.github.io/content/authors/admin/_index.md

     url: https://old.mipt.ru/science/labs/laboratory-of-fundamental-research-mipt-yandex/about/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a fourth year student at [Moscow Institute of Physics and Technology](https://old.mipt.ru/english/), Landau Phystech School of Physics and Research.
-I work under the supervision of PhD [Aleksandr Beznosikov](https://anbeznosikov.github.io/).
-My research interests include Natural Language Processing, Computer Vision and Stochastic Optimization, which I work on in MIPT-Yandex Fundamental research [team](https://old.mipt.ru/science/labs/laboratory-of-fundamental-research-mipt-yandex/about/).
+bio: My research interests include Natural Language Processing, Computer Vision and Stochastic Optimization.
-During my school years, I participated in several International Olympiads in [astronomy](http://www.issp.ac.ru/iao/2018/), [physics and astrophysics](https://www.ioaastrophysics.org/).

 # Interests to show in About widget
 #interests: